JamesBrill/FeedwaterLevelCodeGuide/GUIDE.md

 5. There must be a level name and a level code
 6. Each wire and button must be connected to a door

-# Symbols
+# Level Symbols

-These are the symbols you can use in the level code and doors code:
+These are the symbols you can use in the level code:

 ## Player